Quantum Scrambling and State Dependence of the Butterfly Velocity

-It will be crucial to understand the relation between three different velocities that characterize spatially local quantum systems.
-These velocities emerge in any lattice $\L$ of spins (or fermions) with a local Hamiltonian
+It will be crucial to understand three different velocities that characterize spatially local quantum systems.
+Our results will tie these velocities together.
+The velocities emerge in any lattice $\L$ of spins (or fermions) with a local Hamiltonian

 where $h_{\bx}$ are operators localized near lattice site $\bx$.
 Translation symmetry is not required.
-The difference between these three velocities is the extent to which they are microscopic versus state-dependent, and the extent to which they are sensitive to underlying operator growth.
-Our results later will tie these velocities together.